Fsu0413/QtCompile/library/999-Misc/004-Histories.md

 # Previous Histories

+## 2021.1.3
+Upload 6.0.0 Android builds (Linux host).
+<font color=red><b>ANDROID BUILDS ARE WITHOUT LINKED OpenSSL SUPPORT due to compile error!!!!!!!!</b></font>

+## 2021.1.2
+Upload 6.0.0 Android builds (macOS host).
+Rebuild 6.0.0 Windows and macOS builds with stripped binary.
+Note that Android API Level has changed to android-24 since Qt 6.0.0.
+<font color=red><b>ANDROID BUILDS ARE WITHOUT LINKED OpenSSL SUPPORT due to compile error!!!!!!!!</b></font>

 ## 2020.12.20
 Upload 6.0.0 Windows and macOS builds.

 ## 2020.12.17
 Upload 5.15.2 builds.
-(All builds are without Webengine because of compile failure, see [Current Failures](?file=999-Misc/003-Current%20failures))
+(All builds are without Webengine because of compile failure<del>, see [Current Failures](?file=999-Misc/003-Current%20failures)</del>(resolved and removed from this page))
 Update macOS to 11.0.1.
 VS2019 is updated to the latest version, which is 16.8.3.
 VS2017 is updated to the latest version, which is 15.9.30.